-At an election event at the Republican Party headquarters in Washington, DC in 1984, a large map was propped up on the back wall.
+During an election event at the Republican Party headquarters in Washington, DC, in 1984, a large map was propped up on the back wall.
 The map was covered with green cardboard for each state.
-When organizers tore off the cardboard, sparkling blue cloth emerged representing the 49 states that had declared for Republican candidate Ronald Reagan.
+When organizers tore off the cardboard, sparkling blue cloths emerged representing the 49 states that had declared for Republican candidate Ronald Reagan.

-Like the blood of workers rebelling against oppression, the red features on the flag have also come to symbolize left-leaning political organizations, from radical communists to the social democratic parties of Western Europe, Canada and Australia.
+Like the blood of workers rebelling against oppression, the red features on the flag also symbolize left-leaning political organizations, from radical communists to the social democratic parties of Western Europe, Canada and Australia.

-As a result, some of the earliest electoral maps, such as the 1883 United States Statistical Atlas, used a red-for-Democrat, blue-for-Republican scheme.
+As a result, some of the earliest electoral maps, such as the 1883 Statistical Atlas of the United States, used a red-for-Democrat, blue-for-Republican scheme.

-A television screen shows the 2020 presidential debate at a bar in Washington, DC.
+A TV screen airs the presidential debate at a bar in Washington, DC in 2020.
 Photo: GI

 When color television networks came into being, the colors of the American flag became the dominant color scheme used by networks on election night.